lukaszraczylo/graphql-monitoring-proxy/README.md

 You can always enable `PURGE_METRICS_ON_CRAWL` environment variable to purge the metrics on each `/metrics` crawl.
 This will allow you to see only the current metrics, without potential leftovers from the previous crawls.
 This is useful if you want to monitor the metrics in real-time and / or limit the amount of data ingested into the monitoring system.
 When enabled you will most likely need to update your monitoring queries.

 With the `PURGE_METRICS_ON_CRAWL` enabled, the `graphql_proxy_requests_failed`, `graphql_proxy_requests_skipped` and `graphql_proxy_requests_succesful` metrics will remain between resets.

+If you prefer more control over the metrics purging - you can enable `PURGE_METRICS_ON_TIMER` environment variable and set the interval in seconds.
+This will allow you to purge the metrics on a regular basis, for example every 90 seconds.
+It could be better solution if you have multiple crawlers checking the metrics endpoints and you want to avoid the situation when metrics are purged by for example healthcheck.

 #### Healthcheck